-The achievement of the 2030 Agenda for Sustainable Development and the Sustainable Development Goals will require all hands on deck.
-It will require different sectors and actors working together in an integrated manner by pooling financial resources, knowledge and expertise.
+The achievement of the 2030 Agenda for Sustainable Development and the Sustainable Development Goals require all hands on deck.
+It require different sectors and actors working together in an integrated manner by pooling financial resources, knowledge and expertise.
 In our new development era with 17 intertwined Sustainable Development Goals and 169 associated targets as a blue-print for achieving the sustainable Future We Want, cross sectorial and innovative multi-stakeholder partnerships will play a crucial role for getting us to where we need by the year 2030.

 Partnerships for sustainable development are multi-stakeholder initiatives voluntarily undertaken by Governments, intergovernmental organizations, major groups and others stakeholders, which efforts are contributing to the implementation of inter-governmentally agreed development goals and commitments, as included in Agenda 21, the Johannesburg Plan of Implementation, the Millennium Declaration, the outcome document of the United Nations Conference on Sustainable Development (Rio+20) entitled “The Future We Want”, the Third International Conference on Small island Developing States, and the 2030 Agenda for Sustainable Development.